cleecoloma/reading-notes/code-401/class-02.md

 # Class 02 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because...
+> These topics relates because they have specific roles on web application developments.

 ### An introduction to NodeJS and Express
 1. Explain middleware, answer as though I were a non-technical recruiter.